 One of the topics we highlight in our Presentation Skills training course is the importance that interacting with your slides plays in delivering a truly effective visual presentation.
 Indeed, early on in the session we focus attention on your ‘audience control device’ – actually your hand.
-Turning towards your slides and using your hand to point out specific elements within them is a sure-fire technique for ensuring your audiences’ attention is focused precisely where you want it to be – that is, on following your visuals as they build, adding depth of meaning and emphasis to your narration.
+Turning towards your slides and using your hand to point out specific elements within them is a sure-fire technique for ensuring that audience attention is focused precisely where you want it to be – that is, on following your visuals as they build, adding depth of meaning and emphasis to your narration.

 Great slide interaction